Skip to main content

 If you already have a Kubernetes cluster from any source, you can import it into CNAP.
 This works with any existing cluster - whether it’s self-managed, from cloud providers (EKS, GKE, AKS), or other managed Kubernetes services.
 This allows you to leverage your existing investment while gaining access to CNAP’s product deployment and marketplace features.
+Consider creating a managed cluster instead if you don’t already have a Kubernetes cluster set up.
+CNAP handles all the complex control plane management, so you can focus on your product rather than infrastructure operations.
+With imported clusters, control plane and worker operations are managed by your cloud provider or yourself, depending on your cluster type.

 When to Import vs. Create